pytorch/pytorch/docs/source/fx.rst

         def forward(self, x, y):
             return torch.add(x, y)

-    def transform(m: nn.Module) -> nn.Module:
+    def transform(m: nn.Module, tracer_class : type = fx.Tracer) -> nn.Module:
-        fx_model: GraphModule = fx.symbolic_trace(m)
+        graph : fx.Graph = tracer_class().trace(m)
-        # FX represents its graph as an ordered list of nodes, so we can iterate through them.
+        # FX represents its graph as an ordered list of
+        # nodes, so we can iterate through them.
-        for node in fx_model.graph.nodes:
+        for node in graph.nodes:
-            # Checks if we're calling a function (i.e: torch.add)
+            # Checks if we're calling a function (i.e:
+            # torch.add)
             if node.op == 'call_function':
-                # The target attribute is the function that call_function calls.
+                # The target attribute is the function
+                # that call_function calls.
                 if node.target == torch.add:
                     node.target = torch.mul

-        traced.lint() # Does some checks to make sure the graph is well-formed. traced.recompile() # regenerates the python code that corresponds to the graph.
+        graph.lint() # Does some checks to make sure the
+                      # graph is well-formed.

+        return fx.GraphModule(m, graph)

-We can also do more involved graph rewrites, such as deleting or appending nodes. after a node.
+We can also do more involved graph rewrites, such as deleting or appending nodes after a node.
 To aid in these transformations, FX has utility functions for transforming the graph that can be found in :class:`Graph`.
 An example of using these APIs to append a relu can be found below.

 ::

+    with traced.graph.inserting_after(node): # Specifies the
+                                             # insertion point
+        new_node = traced.graph.call_function(
-    with traced.graph.inserting_after(node): # Specifies the insertion point new_node = traced.graph.call_function(torch.relu, args=(node,)) # builds a new relu node
+            torch.relu, args=(node,)) # builds a new relu node
         node.replace_all_uses_with(new_node)

 This approach is also a good fit for graph optimizations such as